mshamaseen/laravel-ratchet/README.md

 \Shamaseen\Laravel\Ratchet\Externals\WebSocket::isOnline($user_id)
 ```

+You can also use these static methods in ``WebSocket`` class from anywhere!

 How easy :)

 Note: The default listening port for ZMQ is 5555, If you want to listen on another port just add `ZMQ_PORT={PORT_NUMBER}` to your `.env` file.